 The size of HTPC varies from small little ones like SFF to even larger ones like a mid-tower.
-The main difference as you can see from the example above, is that HTPC is made to look and function more like a legit home theater device.
+The main difference, as you can see, is that HTPC is made to look and function more like a legit home theater device.

 The bench case is more commonly known as an open-air skeleton frame.
 Some people like these minimal “computer case” as it allows open-air ventilation… But they are actually used by the tech geeks for all sorts of troubleshooting and testing.

 This one is for the “hardcore” tech people.
 Before you buy a server rack chassis, you will need to buy an entire server enclosure to mount it in.
 Most server racks are pretty much a standard 19-inch (48 cm) wide, and 1 standard server unit (U) is 1.75 inches (44.5 mm) high.
 So if you buy a 2U server rack chassis, that is 89mm or 3.5 inches high.